ECNTechnology/clouddial-kb/guides/cloud-dial/campaign-type-blaster.md

 title: Virtual Agent Campaigns
 date: 2019-06-20T00:13:13.519Z
 ---
-# Campaign Type: Blaster
+# Campaign Type: Virtual Agent

-A '**Blaster Campaign**' is a fully automated outbound campaign with no user agents involved.
+A '**Virtual Agent Campaign**' is a fully automated outbound campaign with no user agents involved.

 This campaign will make outbound calls and play an automated message.